aashka-trivedi/cryptocurrency-and-public-sentiment/README.md

 ## Major Findings

+### Daily Analysis

 1. Using the averaged google search score shows that google searches granger cause differences in bitcoin prices.
 Thus, we use the *averaged* google search score in all further analysis.
 2. The average reddit sentiment per day is shown not to granger cause the Bitcoin Price changes.
-3. he average reddit sentiment per day is shown to strongly granger cause the Bitcoin Price changes.
+3. The average twitter sentiment per day is shown to strongly granger cause the Bitcoin Price changes.

+### Hourly Analysis

+1. Using the averaged google search score shows that google searches strongly granger cause differences in bitcoin prices.
+2. The average reddit sentiment per hour is shown not to granger cause the Bitcoin Price changes.